shehryarusman/RecyclerPro/README.md

 # Parties Helped

-BinthereRecycleThat helps three parties involved in the recycling process:
+BinthereRecyclethat helps three parties involved in the recycling process:

 - Encourages individuals who want to recycle to do so properly while getting discounts from brands.
 - Helps recycling plants reduce their cost of improperly labeled trash.